 The effectiveness of this tactic is also highly suspect.
 An independant scientific analysis of the program clearly shows that this policy has a minimal effect on the survival of salmon smolts (Hankin 2000).
 Furthermore, it has nowhere been established that smolt survival is even a limiting factor in salmon recovery.
 Even if smolt survival in freshwater was indeed the limiting factor, Northern Pikeminnow are not even the main predatory culprit (as demonstrated in this paper).

-What makes this travesty even more ridiculous is that fish-eating birds are clearly bigger killers of salmon than pikeminnows, yet the idea of a "sport-reward" season where citizens would be paid bounties for killing kingfishers, otters, mink, and herons would be seen as laughably barbaruc.
+What makes this travesty even more ridiculous is that fish-eating birds are clearly bigger killers of salmon than pikeminnows, yet the idea of a "sport-reward" season where citizens would be paid bounties for killing kingfishers, otters, mink, and herons would be seen as laughably barbaric.
 Yet that's exactly what they're doing to the pikeminnow, even though there's no evidence that it helps the salmon at all.

 The problem with the salmon population isn't that they are being eaten by pikeminnows.
 The problem with the salmon population is that we built gigantic concrete dams across all of the salmon rivers.